Foster Care/Adoption Information

 A foster parent is a person who cares for children/youth who are not in their custody, children and youth who have entered the foster care system.
 Foster parenting is an opportunity to make a difference in a child’s life during a time of crisis.
 Foster parents care about children and are willing and able to provide care and nurturing for the duration of the child's stay in foster care.
 Foster family care is a temporary arrangement until a child’s permanent plan is achieved, such as return to their own families or adoption.
 Foster parents are asked to complete an application, submit to home assessments and attend training.
 Foster families must demonstrate financial and emotional stability, responsibility and a willingness to work with the agency that supervises their home.

 I am interested, what is the first step?

-Watch the online foster parent orientation video here.
+Watch the online foster parent orientation video.
 This video will give you a general overview of the process to becoming a licensed foster home.
 It may also raise some questions for you.
-You may use the form here in order to let us know you are interested and would like more information.
+You may use this form in order to let us know you are interested and would like more information.
 In addition, you can call us at (252) 728-3181 ext.
 6170 or visit with us at the Beaufort Farmers Market on April 27th, June 1st, June 29th, July 20th, August 10th, or September 21st.